-Table 1: Summary of CONOPS Assumptions for BVLOS AU-STS 6
+Table 1: Summary of CONOPS Assumptions for BVLOS AU-STS 7

-RPA operations<400 ft - Remote Australian Airspace Ground risk characteristic - Sparsely Populated Geographic area - A Geographic area - Australia Operational characte risation (scope and limitations) Level of human intervention No autonomous operations: the remote pilot will always be able to intervene during normal operations The remote pilot will only operate one RPA at a time Handover of control of the RPA from 1 pilot to another will be permitted Range limit from remote flight crew RPAS is operated at a maximum distance of 80% of OEM stated or proven C2 link range from the controller Overflown areas Sparsely Populated Area RPAS limitations Max. characteristic dimension (e.g. wingspan or rotor diameter/area): 3 m Typical kinetic energy up to 34 kJ Flight height limit (AGL) • <400 ft AGL Airspace Class G outside of the nominal 'J curve' In airspace that is not within 5 NM of an aerodrome (assuming the RPA is operating BVLOS at this boundary) When RPT traffic is utilising an aerodrome, RPA cannot operate within 10 NM of the aerodrome Is not within the vicinity of Instrument Approach Procedures (IAP); and Airspace not encompassing areas of anticipated higher airspace utilisation, such as: Fly-ins/air shows Gliding, balloon operations etc. (incl. competition - usually notified by NOTAM) Areas regularly involving scenic flights (i.e. Uluru, Bungle Bungle Range, Lake Eyre, etc) Areas of high aerial work activities (e.g. agricultural spraying, mustering, Low Level survey/inspection)
+RPA operations > 400 ft AGL and < 5000 ft AMSL - Remote Australian Airspace Ground risk characteristic - Sparsely Populated Geographic area - A Geographic area - Australia Operational characte erisation (scope and limitations) Level of human intervention No autonomous operations: the remote pilot will always be able to intervene during normal operations The remote pilot will only operate one RPA at a time Handover of control of the RPA from 1 pilot to another will be permitted Range limit from remote flight crew RPAS is operated at a maximum distance of 80% of OEM stated or proven C2 link range from the controller Overflown areas Sparsely Populated Area RPAS limitations Max. characteristic dimension (e.g. wingspan or rotor diameter/area): 3 m Typical kinetic energy up to 34 kJ Flight height limit (AGL) • > 400 ft AGL and < 5000 ft AMSL Airspace Class G Outside of the nominal 'J Curve' Not within: The vicinity of published VFR routes; or Danger areas associated with flying including flying training and military flying 10 NM of a: Controlled Aerodrome; or Certified or registered Aerodrome; or the vicinity of Instrument Approach Procedures (IAP); and 3 NM of a certified or registered helicopter landing site; or Airspace encompassing areas of anticipated higher airspace utilisation, such as: Coastal regions down to 400 ft out to 1 NM from the coastline Fly-ins/air shows Gliding, balloon operations etc. (incl. competition - usually notified by NOTAM)

-Other No items may be dropped which cause a hazard No dangerous goods may be carried unless that item forms part of the RPA itself (e.g. LiPo battery) Weather 5 km visibility (forecast) 1000 ft vertically clear of actual cloud base Not operated within 5 km of thunderstorms or showers
+Areas regularly involving scenic flights (i.e. Uluru, Bungle Bungle Range, Lake Eyre, etc) Other No items may be dropped which cause a hazard No dangerous goods may be carried unless that item forms part of the RPA itself (e.g. LiPo battery) 5 km visibility (forecast) 1000 ft vertically clear of actual cloud base Not operated within 5 km of thunderstorms or showers